W4FAR Repeater: 145.37 MHz (-) 94.8 CTCSS - W4FAR DMR Repeater: 440.5375 (+)

 The W4FAR repeaters serve Wilkesboro and the surrounding towns in Wilkes County.

-The W4FAR Repeater, 145.370 mHz
+The W4FAR VHF Repeater, 145.370 mHz

-Located on the top of Bucks Knob at an elevation of 2300 feet with generator backup power, the W4FAR repeater has been known to communicate all the way to Charlotte to the south, Greensboro to the east, Galax, VA to the north and Boone to the west.
+Located on the top of Bucks Knob at an elevation of 2300 feet with generator backup power, the W4FAR VHF repeater has been known to communicate all the way to Charlotte to the south, Greensboro to the east, Galax, VA to the north and Boone to the west.
 Weather alerts for Wilkes County from the National Weather Service are transmitted as required.

-The W4FAR repeater is on 145.370 MHz, a minus (-) offset and a CTCSS of 94.8 Hz.
+The W4FAR UHF repeater is on 443.550 MHz, a plus (+) offset and a TONE of 94.8 Hz.

 The W4FAR DMR Repeater, 440.5375 mHz